Live-Chat mit Tektronix-Vertretern. Verfügbar von 9 bis 17 Uhr CET Geschäftstage.

 5 Series B/6 Series B MSO Option 5-DPMBAS, 5-DPM, and 6-DPM Application Datasheet

 Most of today’s electronic designs require different supply voltages to function properly.
 Some components within a given circuit require multiple voltage levels.
 Testing a product for its specification is a time consuming process; debugging is even more cumbersome process.
 Hence, power integrity has started playing a significant role and the companies are able to improve their time to market.

-The Digital Power Management and Analysis (DPM) software option provides automated power rail measurements for the Power Integrity Analysis on the 5/6 Series MSO oscilloscopes.
+The Digital Power Management and Analysis (DPM) software option provides automated power rail measurements for the Power Integrity Analysis on the 5 Series B/6 Series B MSO.
 The solution enables simultaneous analysis of multiple power rails using power rail probes and sequencing of measurements using passive probes.
 The solution is designed with the user work flow in mind to help design engineers meet their time-to-market needs.
 It also generates an automated report that includes measurements, test results, and plot images.

 Salient Features of the software solution